open-simh/.github/docs/simdocs/pdp18b_doc.md

 The PDP-4 does not have a hardware read-in mode load capability.

-The ATTACH PTR command recognizes two switches, -A for ASCII mode and --K for KSR mode.
+The ATTACH PTR command recognizes two switches, -A for ASCII mode and –K for KSR mode.
 In ASCII mode, data returned by the read alphabetic command has even parity.
 This allows normal text files to be used as input to the paper tape reader on the PDP-9 and PDP-15.
 In KSR mode, data returned by the read alphabetic command has forced ones parity.